-Divorce and child custody disputes are traumatic for everyone involved.
+Divorce and child custody issues have the potential to be traumatic for all parties involved.
 Unfortunately, the message most people have heard about divorce is that it is a time to dig in and fight the other party.
 When you approach your divorce from this perspective, you are handing control of your life and future to outside parties: lawyers and judges.

-There is a different way.
 You can make it your goal to be part of a growing number of divorcing or separating partners who approach divorce as a transition, not a war.
-Mediation helps each of you identify the most important issues, look for areas of agreement, and work to come to an outcome that everyone can live with.
-The attorneys at Knies, Helland & McPherson are experts in mediation and have helped hundreds of couples navigate their divorce through this more dignified, respectful approach to divorce.
+Divorce mediation attorneys can help each of you identify the most important issues, look for areas of agreement, and work to come to an outcome that everyone can live with.
+At Knies, Helland & McPherson Law, our attorneys are experts in mediation and have helped hundreds of couples navigate their divorce through alternative legal action.

 If there are children involved, there is even more incentive for couples to approach divorce as a peaceful transition to a new type of family, rather than a fight to the death.
 As parents, your children are the most important thing in your lives.
 Give your children the gift of an amicable transition from each other and a positive co-parenting relationship going forward.

-Knies, Helland & McPherson Attorneys at Law offer mediation as one of their many services to help families through this difficult time.
-They go above and beyond to create customized solutions that fit the needs of each family, and mediation can often be the most conflict-free, respectful way to handle the difficult transition that is divorce.
+Knies, Helland & McPherson Law offers mediation as one of our many services to help families through this difficult time.
+We go above and beyond to create customized solutions that fit the needs of each family, and mediation can often be the most conflict-free, respectful way to handle the difficult transition that is divorce.

-Family law mediation involves the use of a mediator to settle divorce related issues.
-The mediator is a neutral third party that can make suggestions to either party and provide information that will allow negotiations to proceed.
-A mediator is very similar to an Arbitrator.
-However, suggestions and solutions offered by a mediator are not legally binding.
+Family law mediation involves the use of a neutral third party to settle divorce related issues.
+The mediator makes suggestions to either party and provides information that will allow negotiations to proceed.
+A mediator is very similar to an arbitrator; however, suggestions and solutions offered by a mediator are not legally binding.

 Typically, one mediator works with both sides to attempt a positive resolution, but there are mediation models that involve more than one mediator as well.
-Our attorneys may recommend that each person has their own mediator or that a single mediator be brought in to review the case.
-The choice will be based on the actual case and not as a general rule.
+Our attorneys may recommend that each person has their own mediator or that a single mediator review the case.
+The choice will be based on the actual case and not as a rule.

 There are more benefits that area associated with using a family law mediator that may only apply to a specific case or person.

-Mediation is more commonly used after a person has filed for divorce.
-It is at that time that the couple realizes that they cannot agree to some or all of the terms of the divorce and require a neutral third party to help settle the process.
+Couples usually choose mediation after either party has filed for divorce.
+It is at that time that the couple realizes that they cannot agree to some or all the terms of the divorce and require a neutral third party to help settle the process.
 However, it is not the only time a mediator can be used.

 Couples who want to be prepared before they approach their attorneys for a divorce, or those trying to manage a DIY divorce may also seek the services of a mediator.
 The mediator can make recommendations for all different areas of the divorce.